gallettilance/gallettilance.github.io/assignments.md

 1. Get the assignment materials from GitHub classroom.
 2. Clone the repository to any machine you are using.
 3. Work on the assignment, pushing back to GitHub.
-4. Submit the assignment on Gradescope.
+4. Submit the assignment on Gradescope using gitHub submission method.

 ## Assignments